Josephwjack/Capstone/README.md

 * 1:30: Don't know firebase yet so today installing necessary frameworks and more research
 * 2:30: Spent some time downloading and configuring vs studio and looking into api's with react to better plan my approach
 * 3:00: Creating logo for application
+* 4:20: Finished creating rough draft logo for application- further exploration into hooks and firebase